ibm-cloud-docs/schematics/getting-started-software.md

 Try out one of the IBM-provided software templates to quickly spin up a classic virtual server instance (VSI), and automatically configure the instance to connect to an {{site.data.keyword.databases-for-postgresql_full}} instance.
 {: shortdesc}

+With {{site.data.keyword.bplong_notm}}, you can choose from a wide variety of [software and infrastructure templates](https://cloud.ibm.com/catalog#software){: external} that you can use to set up {{site.data.keyword.cloud_notm}} services, and to install IBM and 3rd party software.
+The templates are applied by using the built-in Terraform, Ansible, Helm, CloudPak, and Operator capabilities in {{site.data.keyword.bpshort}}.

-{{site.data.keyword.databases-for-postgresql_full_notm}} is a fully managed database offering in {{site.data.keyword.cloud_notm}} that supports storing of non-relational and relational data types.
+As part of this getting started tutorial, you create a {{site.data.keyword.bpshort}} workspace that points to the [VSI database](https://cloud.ibm.com/catalog/content/VSI-database#about){: external} template.
+Then, you run this template and watch {{site.data.keyword.bpshort}} provision your VSI and your {{site.data.keyword.databases-for-postgresql_full_notm}} instance. {{site.data.keyword.databases-for-postgresql_full_notm}} is a fully managed database offering in {{site.data.keyword.cloud_notm}} that supports storing of non-relational and relational data types.
 For more information about this offering, see [What is PostgreSQL?](https://www.ibm.com/cloud/learn/postgresql){: external}.

-As part of this getting started tutorial, you create a {{site.data.keyword.bpshort}} workspace that points to the [VSI database](https://cloud.ibm.com/catalog/content/VSI-database#about){: external} software template.
-Then, you run this template and watch {{site.data.keyword.bpshort}} provision your VSI and your PostgreSQL instance.

 This getting started tutorial incurs costs.
 You must have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account to proceed.
 Make sure that you review pricing information for [classic VSIs](https://cloud.ibm.com/gen1/infrastructure/provision/vs){: external} and [PostgreSQL](https://cloud.ibm.com/catalog/services/databases-for-postgresql){: external}.
 {: important}